 Canvas: the learning management system will be the central online communication hub for the class.
-Grades, additional readings and messages related to class will be posted through the Canvas system.
+Recorded lectures, power point presentations, grades, additional readings and messages related to class will be posted through the Canvas system.
 You will access Canvas using your SJSU login and password at https://sjsu.instructure.com.

-Please be sure that your email is listed correctly or you risk missing key information communicated throughout the semester.
+\Please be sure that your email is listed correctly or you risk missing key information communicated throughout the semester.